petkaantonov/bluebird/docs/docs/api/promise.each.md

 }).then(arr => { // Will be called after all promises are resolved
     // arr will just include the original array
-    // so resolt hanle should be inside each iteration }).catch(err => { // Get here if one of the promises was rejected and stop all others
+    // so result handle should be inside each iteration }).catch(err => { // Get here if one of the promises was rejected and stop all others

 })